Are you wondering if you should visit the Galleria Borghese when you come to Rome?

-The audio tour is 5€, and is self-guided.
-It's really well-done and has good narrators telling interesting history about specific important (numbered) pieces throughout the museum.
+The audio tour is 6€, and is self-guided.
+It's really well-done and has good narrators telling interesting history about specific important (numbered) pieces throughout the Borghese Gallery.

 There is no order, so you just go at your own pace and start where you want.
-Very highly recommended.

-Alternatively, you may book a guided tour of the Galleria Borghese with one of their docents, for 6.50€ per person.
-You must book this when you book your tickets.
+You may book a guided tour of the Galleria Borghese villa with one of their docents, for 8€ per person, in addition to the ticket price and booking fee.